PARAGLIDING QUESTIONS AND ANSWERS

 Can I complete my training quicker and what happens if I take longer?

-We operate all year but conditions for Elementary pilot are more favourable
+We operate all year but conditions for Elementary pilot are more favorable

 What should I bring and wear?